BGarciaD/Learning-laravel5.5/readme.md

 This is a project based on a laravel 5.5 tutorial I'm doing at the moment.
 Not a tutorial itself explaining Laravel.

-This is the tutorial https://styde.net/laravel-5/ (spanish)
+This is the tutorial I'm following https://styde.net/laravel-5/ (spanish)

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>